natural remedies for urinary tract infection

 1. Don't Hold It

 When you feel the urge to urinate, go!
 Holding your pee creates a recipe for disaster when you're trying to avoid or heal from a UTI.
 When you're not flushing the urine out of your bladder, you're not flushing out the bacteria that are clinging to the urinary tract, which encourages them to multiply.
 The best way to get rid of those infection-causing microbes is to make sure you use the bathroom, and often.
-It's also a good idea to pee after you've had sex.
+It's also a good idea to pee after you've had sexual intercourse.
 This helps get rid of any bacteria that may enter the urethra as a result of intercourse.

 2. Hydrate, Hydrate, Hydrate

-Drinking plenty of filtered water (I love my Berkey water filter so, so much) is vital for many aspects of health.
+Drinking plenty of filtered water (I love my Berkey water filter so much) is vital for many aspects of health.
 Urinary health is no exception.
 If you're currently fighting or trying to prevent a bladder infection, proper hydration has been shown to decrease UTI incidence.
 Aim to drink twice your bodyweight in ounces every day, whether you have an infection or not.

 3. Cranberry Power